About

 This blog is produced by Stephen Bungard who lives on Raasay and is the BSBI Recorder for vice-county 104: Skye, Raasay and the Small Isles (formally known as North Ebudes).

-BSBI is the Botanical Society of the British Isles
+BSBI is the Botanical Society of Britain & Ireland

 See also BSBI Scotland